go101/immutable-value-proposal/README-v9.a.md

 * A reader value, if it is not a read-only value, might be modifiable.
 * A writer value, if it is not a writable value, might not be modifiable.

-Also note, values of some some types never reference any values, or they are referencing some interval values which can't be modified in any ways in user code.
+Also note, values of some types never reference any values, or they are referencing some interval values which can't be modified in any ways in user code.
 Such types are called **no-references types** below.
 The **reader** and **writer** roles are non-sense for values of no-references types.